 We are bracing for subzero temperatures tonight with minus double-digit wind chills that will linger into tomorrow.
 Needless to say, it’s soup weather here!
 There is nothing I know that warms you more than a big, hot bowl of soup.
 In addition, eating soup is known to help to drop those holiday pounds.
 See this article.

 I haven't made chicken soup in a long while and, usually, I always turn to my tried-and-true chicken soup recipe with my mother's potato dumplings.
-When I saw this recipe in Stir by Barbara Lynch, I knew I needed to depart from tradition.
+When I saw this recipe in Stir by Barbara Lynch, I felt I needed to depart from tradition.
 So far, I have loved everything I've made from this cookbook!

 The three things that intrigued me the most about this recipe was the initial searing of the chicken in the soup pot to create those delicious browned bits to flavor the broth.
 Also, this chicken and vegetable soup starts out with the usual vegetable trio of celery, carrot and onion but those are strained out and then broccoli, cauliflower and cabbage are added and cooked in the stock.
-Third, and the most unusual, is the caraway gnocchi.
+Third, and most unusual, is the caraway gnocchi.

 Adapted from Stir by Barbara Lynch